Gay Travel Vietnam: Highlights & Photos of Our first ever Gay Couple Travel together

 Beach Holiday on Phu Quoc Island

-Top Highlights Best Photos Gay Couple Travel Vietnam: Gay-friendly Travel?
+Gay Couple Travel Vietnam: How Gay-friendly is the Asian state?

 Is Vietnam a gay-friendly country to travel to?
 Well, this question is easy to answer for us.
 Yes!
 Vietnam as a unified country never had any anti-gay laws or similar.
 The people of Vietnam remain conservative.
 The Law on Marriage and Family from 2015 allows gay marriage, although it is not officially recognizing them.
 Since we never experienced any homophobic behavior, aggression, or anything like that, we can confirm, that Vietnam is a gay-friendly travel country for Gay Couples but also single travelers.
 We enjoyed our time in this Asian coast country.
 The flights with Vietnam Airlines have been comfortable with a save travel feeling.
 We hope to be in Vietnam again soon!